kedacore/keda-docs/content/docs/2.1/concepts/authentication.md

 KEDA provides a few secure patterns to manage authentication flows:

 * Configure authentication per `ScaledObject`
-* Re-use credentials or delegate authentication with `TriggerAuthentication`
+* Re-use per-namespace credentials or delegate authentication with `TriggerAuthentication`
+* Re-use global credentials with `ClusterTriggerAuthentication`

 ## Defining secrets and config maps on ScaledObject